ozoneplatform/owf-framework/README.md

 Government agencies are encouraged to submit contributions as pull requests on GitHub.
 If your agency cannot use GitHub, contributions can be emailed as patches to goss-support@owfgoss.org.

-### Roadmap

-There is work underway to re-factor OWF to use OSGi on the back end, and eliminate the dependency on Ext JS for the front-end.
-Multiple alphas have been released, and announced on [ozoneplatform-announce](https://groups.google.com/forum/?fromgroups#!forum/ozoneplatform-announce).
-Although we initially intended a release for June 2013, we're revisiting our design to make sure it is fully scalable and enterprise-ready, both for OWF itself and for other capabilities built on top of the services of what we're calling _ozoneplatform_.
-Watch [ozoneplatform-announce](https://groups.google.com/forum/?fromgroups#!forum/ozoneplatform-announce), as well as this page, for further information as to specific timelines and availability of alphas.

 ### Related projects

-#### OWF Mobile
-The US Army has done some work on a redesigned interface to OWF - particularly suited to tablet devices.
-This is not part of the core project.
-Yet.

-#### OWF-Touchscreen
-The Army has also done work on a redesigned interface for touchscreen devices.
-This is not part of the core project.
-Yet.

 #### OZONE Marketplace
 A "sister project" of OWF.
 Marketplace is a search engine for "widgets", effectively the "apps store" for OWF.
 This project was under heavy re-factoring in the fall of 2012 and is not in a state where it is ready to be released as open source, but should be expected to be released sometime in 2013.
 US Government agencies can get Marketplace from OWFGOSS.org.

-#### OZONE Synapse
-A "sister project" of OWF.
-Synapse provides a data-query/caching layer that is an optional add-on to OWF.
-US Government agencies can get Synapse from OWFGOSS.org.

-#### Common Map Widget API
-(CMAPI) is a specification that enables the interaction of data search/manipulation widgets from any provider with map widgets from any other provider by providing a standard way for the widgets to be able to communicate over some pre-defined OWF channels.
-Visit the CMAPI [home page](http://www.cmwapi.org).

-#### Extensible Map Platform
-An open  technology stack that implements the CMAPI and provides map widget functionality that programs can use as-is, or extend for their particular needs.
-The stack includes the following:

->A fully functional open source map widget that is designed to be extensible by other programs for their particular needs, and currently provides Google Earth, OpenLayers, Cesium and WorldWind renderers

->A mil-std 2525 symbology renderer widget that can be extended to non mil-std symbols

->JavaScript library implementation of the CMAPI that can be used to make both map widgets and data widgets CMAPI conformant

->JavaScript library for GeoJSON to KML conversions

->Ecosystem of map drawing tools that work with any CMAPI (v1.2 or later) conformant map widget